 CENTRAL HUMANISM HUB

-Let's be quite clear at the outset: the fundamental issue for planet Earth, without a shadow of doubt, is the human population explosion.
-Reproduction is the root of all evil.
+Let's be quite clear at the outset: the fundamental issue for planet Earth is the human population explosion.
+Unbridled procreation is the root cause of many of humanity's troubles.
 People who produce many children are not only ensuring a dismal future for their own offspring, but for everybody else's too.
 And the fundamental issues for the citizens of any relatively wealthy, liberated nation are (in broad terms) health and security.
 In fact, these are arguably the chief concerns of every normal person on this planet.
 In the near future (10-50 years?) their importance is likely to increase dramatically as the effects of global warming set in, regional over-population hits critical limits and our leaders find themselves battling to contain the ensuing socio-economic disruption.
-Healthwise, getting superbugs under control will very soon become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics.
-(Currently international relationships are deteriorating once again and tensions between the superpowers could explode into a third World War at any time.)
+Healthwise, getting superbugs under control is likely to become a dominant challenge, while the security of our shores will always be threatened by new techniques in warfare and the rising tide of raving lunatics.
 Regardless of physical realities, however, there’s a high risk of sudden economic collapse in the near future due to the instability of the financial fairyland on which the world has become dependent, and exacerbated by the global debt crisis, especially the enormous debts carried by the USA.
 Such a catastrophe would inevitably lead to social instability if not total anarchy in many countries, with a heightened risk of devastating warfare.
 Compared with these concerns, much of what follows might seem academic, if not redundant.

 Central Humanism has much in common with rationalism (in the modern, popular sense), "free-thought" philosophies, scepticism, naturalism and, especially, secular humanism (now often just called "humanism") - e.g. see Council for Secular Humanism - Affirmations.
 The key features of secular humanism are respect for the freedom and dignity of all human beings, a lack of belief in any divine intervention and a rational approach to life.